zeee1only/fpdf2/docs/Templates.md

     * _optional_
     * default: 0
 * __multiline__: configure text wrapping
-    * in dicts, None for single line, True for multicells (multiple lines), False trims to exactly fit the space defined
+    * in dicts/JSON, None/null for single line, True/true for multicells (multiple lines), False/false trims to exactly fit the space defined
-    * in csv, 0 for single line, >0 for multiple lines, <0 for exact fit
+    * in CSV, 0 for single line, >0 for multiple lines, <0 for exact fit
     * _optional_
     * default: single line
 * __rotation__: rotate the element in degrees around the top left corner x1/y1 (float)